diogocera/atomic-service/README.md

 # atomic-service
-A base class to build DRY service objects in Ruby
+A base class to build DRY service objects in Ruby.

 ## A service object: